midani-47/Message-Queues/DOCUMENTATION.md

 This document provides technical details about a message queue service designed to facilitate communication between distributed system components.
 The service is built to handle both transaction data and prediction results, providing a reliable way to decouple components in a distributed architecture.

-The message queue service was developed as part of Assignment 3, building upon the transaction and authentication services from Assignment 2.
-It serves as a critical middleware component that enables asynchronous communication between services, improving system resilience and scalability.
+The message queue service was developed as part of Assignment_3, based on the transaction and authentication services from Assignment_2.
+It serves as a middleware component that enables asynchronous communication between services.

 ## System Architecture

-The message queue service follows a microservices architecture pattern, designed to operate as a standalone service that can be integrated with other components of a distributed system.
-The architecture emphasizes resilience, scalability, and ease of integration.
+The message queue service follows a microservices architecture pattern, designed to operate as a service that can be integrated with other components of a distributed system.

 ### Technology Stack

 The system is built using the following technologies:

+- **Docker**: Inspired by the lectures, and even before you mentioned the bonus in the following assingment, we chose this for the experience.
+The application is containerized using Docker, making it interesting to deploy.
+Docker Compose is used to utilize the service deployment.

-- **FastAPI**: Chosen for its high performance, automatic API documentation, and built-in validation.
-FastAPI's asynchronous capabilities make it ideal for a message queue service that needs to handle concurrent requests efficiently.
+- **FastAPI**: We ended up choosing this one for its high performance, automatic API documentation, and built-in validation.
+FastAPI's asynchronous capabilities seem to make it compatible with a message queue service.

-- **Pydantic**: Used for data validation, serialization, and documentation.
-Pydantic models ensure that all messages conform to the expected structure, reducing errors and improving reliability.
+- **Pydantic**: We chose this one for data validation, serialization, and documentation.
+Pydantic models ensure that all messages conform to the expected structure, and reduce errors.

 - **JWT Authentication**: Implemented for secure access control, allowing different roles (admin, agent, user) to have appropriate permissions when interacting with the queue service.

-- **Docker**: The service is containerized using Docker, making it easy to deploy and scale in various environments.
-Docker Compose is used to orchestrate the service deployment.

 - **File-based Persistence**: Queue data is persisted to disk using a simple file-based storage mechanism, ensuring that messages are not lost in case of service restarts.

 ### Architecture Decisions

-Several key architectural decisions were made during the development of the message queue service:
+Several key architectural decisions we made during the development of this application:

+1. **Web UI**: A browser-based UI is provided for easy management and monitoring of queues, making the service accessible to both technical and non-technical users.

-1. **Separate Queue Types**: The service supports two distinct queue types - transaction queues and prediction queues.
+2. **Separate Queue Types**: The service supports two distinct queue types - transaction queues and prediction queues.
 This separation ensures that messages are properly routed and processed according to their type.
+Note, they are separate.

-2. **Role-Based Access Control**: Different user roles (admin, agent, user) have different permissions, ensuring that only authorized users can perform sensitive operations like creating queues or pushing messages.
+3. **Role-Based Access Control**: Different user roles (admin, agent, user) have different permissions, so that only authorized users can perform certain tasks like creating queues, deleting queues, pushing messages, or pulling messages.
+Admin does it all, whereas agent can push and pull but not delete.
+Users do not have such permissions.

-3. **In-Memory Processing with Persistence**: Queues are maintained in memory for high performance, with periodic persistence to disk for durability.
-This hybrid approach balances speed and reliability.
+4. **In-Memory Processing with Persistence**: Queues are maintained in memory with periodic persistence (in queue_data directory).

-4. **RESTful API Design**: The service exposes a clean RESTful API that makes it easy to integrate with other services and clients.

-5. **Web UI**: A browser-based UI is provided for easy management and monitoring of queues, making the service accessible to both technical and non-technical users.

 ## Queue Service Design